 Grandma Sissy added, “och blodet alltför.”

 “What was that?”
 I asked, and Annika just said it meant “forever.”
-Well my great great grandparents were Swedish but I didn’t know any myself.
+While my great grandparents were Swedish I didn’t know any myself.
 “But who was that raven haired woman really, and how did she make me forget, who I was, or where I was?”

 Annika shook her head.
 Running her fingers through her hair, she said that we’d get to that but that she had a question first.
-“Tell me where you were this morning?”
+“You know, Honey, I’m so glad that you didn’t try to catch her, but I’m, um, just tell me where you were this morning.
+You didn’t go to work, so . . . what happened?”
+Annika made a strained effort to sound light and cheerful.

-Grandma Sissel clapped loudly and said, “she är min daughter också, also.”
-I must have looked perplexed because she continued, “Granddaughter’s daughter.”
+Grandma Sissel clapped loudly and said, “she är min dotter också, also.”
+I must have looked perplexed because she continued, “Granddaughter’s, daughter.”
 The old lady smiled and launched into a brief but detailed description of Grandma Ane.

 I leaned back, Annika had a tear stained puffy face.
-Using the tree’s branches I counted from my dad, to grandpa Lyssna to Grandma Ane, to the daughter of a granddaughter who bore Ane into the world.
-Grandma Sissy was claiming to be my sixth great grandmother.
+Using the tree’s branches I counted the generations back from my dad, to grandpa Lyssna to Grandma Ane, to the daughter of a granddaughter who bore Ane into the world.
+Grandma Sissy was claiming to be my fifth or sixth great grandmother.
 Best guess, she would have had to be born about 1780ish give or take 20 years.

-“Forget it, it’s a bunch of bull.”
-I said as I moved next to Annika and put my arms around her and her hair rested in my face.
+“Forget it.
+That’s a bunch of bull.”
+I said as I moved next to the side of Annika’s chair and put my arms around her, my fingers interlaced at her opposite shoulder.
+Her hair rested in my face.
 I could feel her sobbing again.
 “What is it?
 What’s wrong?”
 I pleaded with her, but she didn’t answer.

 Annika whispered in my ear, “it’s good you got the insurance when you did.”